awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 Space characters in the `freertos` path can cause build failures\.
 When cloning or copying the repository, make sure the path you create does not contain space characters\.
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 Long FreeRTOS download directory paths can cause build failures\.

-### Configure Your Project<a name="nordic-freertos-config-project"></a>
+### Configure your project<a name="nordic-freertos-config-project"></a>

 To run the demo, you need to configure your project to work with AWS IoT\.
 To configure your project to work with AWS IoT, your device must be registered as an AWS IoT thing\.
-You should have registered your device when you [Set Up AWS IoT and Amazon Cognito for FreeRTOS Bluetooth Low Energy](ble-demo.md#set-up-ble-demo-aws)\.
+You should have registered your device when you [Set up AWS IoT and Amazon Cognito for FreeRTOS Bluetooth Low Energy](ble-demo.md#set-up-ble-demo-aws)\.

 **To configure your AWS IoT endpoint**